-But for virtual work to be successful – both for employees and their employers – one crucial factor is non-negotiable: Virtual employees need to have great working relationships with their direct supervisors.
-No amount of technology or autonomy can replace the impact of having an effective, emotionally intelligent boss.
+But for virtual work to be successful – both for employees and their employers – one crucial factor is non-negotiable: Virtual employees need to have great working relationships with their team.
+No amount of technology or autonomy can replace the impact of having an effective, emotionally intelligent manager.

 Here are eight ways leadership can successfully adapt to the virtual workforce model.

 - Set Expectations.
 Be sure to let employees know from the beginning exactly what your expectations are of them and their role, specifically when it comes to …

 Availability.
 Clearly communicate when you expect them to be ‘online’ by phone, text, email, chat or otherwise.
 And when they are not available, explain that they need to communicate this in advance.

 Productivity.
 Explain the shared and measurable objectives in no uncertain terms to eliminate the temptation to micromanage.

 Meetings.
 If there are mandatory meetings for which virtual employees will be expected to attend, whether weekly, monthly or quarterly, explain these expectations in advance.

 - Don’t Separate Employees Into ‘Heres’ and ‘Theres.’
 In a recent survey, remote workers reported having 25 percent fewer conversations with their managers than their colleagues in the office.
 So if, for example, there’s a meeting and even one person is virtual, have everyone attend as if they’re virtual, too.

 - Communication Is Mission Critical.
 Written communication comes with subtle nuances that can create major communication failures so when in doubt, thoughtfully over-communicate and make sure your virtual employees do, too.
 More is definitely more here.